MhmdNmi/simpleRecommenderSystem/README.md

 # 2-Recommend with the best model:
 Your model is now ready to be recommended to users.
 Use a sample-recommendation function and recommend 3 movies to 4 user.
-# 3-Conclusion:
-Explain what you’ve learned in this homework assignment and the topics of the models, model evaluation, and recommender functions.